1313e/Civ-V-AP-World/README.md

 ## Notes on logic
 Logic in Civilization V is a bit strange, as the soft requirements to perform specific actions in vanilla Civ V depends on the state of the game.
-To allow for a fair, but not tedious challenge, the following logic requirements exist within this AP implementation and why Note that these are not enforced, but are purely here to avoid putting you in a situation where getting locations or a victory can be very tedious.
+To allow for a fair, but not tedious challenge, the following logic requirements exist within this AP implementation.
+Note that these are not enforced, but are purely here to avoid putting you in a situation where getting locations or a victory can be very tedious.
 All locations and victory itself can, theoretically, be obtained without ever receiving a single item.